 - It can be turned into a billion-dollar business

 That is all venture capitalists care about, assuming your compliance has been done correctly.
 You’re not violating any of the crowdfunding stuff or any of the SEC laws, but venture capitalists, they’re just looking for the best companies.
 And they’re very, very good.
 It is their job to get money into your company.

 VCs are not going to be deterred if you’ve done a crowdfunding campaign.

 In actuality, one of the great things about crowdfunding campaigns is that they can raise your company’s brand awareness and help you discover and find more customers.
 Should you have any questions about venture capital funding, or need startup accounting assistance, reach out to us.
-Our clients have raised over $4.5 billion in venture and seed financing, and our Kruze team knows how to navigate the VC diligence process - you can also get our venture capital due diligence checklist for free!
+You can also see our list of the best venture capital pitch decks, which may help you as you put together your slide deck as you fundraise.
+Our clients have raised over $5.5 billion in venture and seed financing, and our Kruze team knows how to navigate the VC diligence process - you can also get our venture capital due diligence checklist for free!